nmsalvatore/sage/README.md

 # sage

-sage is a clean and easy-to-use CLI timer and stopwatch that works the way you think it should.
+A clean and intuitive CLI timer and stopwatch that works the way you think about time.

 ## Installation